redis-developer/redis-om-node-tutorial/README.md

 await songRepository.createIndex()
 ```

 We have what we need to talk to Redis.
-Now, let's use to to make some routes in Express.
+Now, let's use it to make some routes in Express.

 ## Using Redis OM for CRUD Operations